kreijack/bombrowser/tests/TESTS.md

 - insert code 820017 and press "Search"

 Expected result:
-- in the status bar appears the number of the results (0)
+- in the status bar appears the number of the results (>= 4)
-- in the rusults table, appears the different revisions of the searched code
+- in the results table, appears the different revisions of the searched code

 Passed: [X]